holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ).servable()
 ```

+![Panel Multiple Updates Examples](https://assets.holoviz.org/panel/gifs/panel_runner_example.gif)

 You will notice that we use the `pn.indicators.LoadingSpinner` to indicate the activity.

-The app looks like

-![Panel Multiple Updates Examples](https://assets.holoviz.org/panel/gifs/panel_runner_example.gif)

 #### Panel Multiple Updates Alternative Indicator Example